-Steroidal drugs are known for their potential side effects, but are also a powerful medicine at our disposal.
+Steroidal drugs come with potential side effects, but are also a powerful medicine at our disposal.

-The Prednisolone is the steroid in this case, but the anti histamine effects of Trimeprazine are thought to lower the amount of steroids needed to treat skin conditions.
+Prednisolone is the steroid in this case, but the antihistamine effects of Trimeprazine are thought to lower the amount of steroids needed to treat skin conditions.

 So while the usual side effects of steroids are there, it’s less of a risk than in other steroid therapies.

 Make sure you tell your vet about any medications your dog is on, or about any pre-existing conditions, so she can make the best call.